 If you are looking for museums to spend a whole day wandering around, Tallinn is an excellent destination.
 From history and maritime culture to art and farm life, the city's biggest museums will keep you entertained for hours.

-A top tip: all of these museums are free with Tallinn Card, a sightseeing pass that includes free entry to Tallinn’s top attractions, free use of public transport, and a 50% discount on the hop-on-hop-off tour bus (free with Tallinn Card PLUS).
+A top tip: all of these museums are free with Tallinn Card, a sightseeing pass that includes free entry to Tallinn’s top attractions and a free use of public transport.
 Your perfect travel buddy for brisk winter days!

 Estonian History Museum - Maarjamäe Palace

 It's not a wonder, that people "get lost" in this immersive complex of Estonian History Museum at Maarjamäe.
 Up on the Maarjamäe hill you can choose to do any or all of the following things: